+Course can be offered as: PEFSP 106/206.
 Course emphasizes the fundamental skills of golf, proper equipment usage, etiquette, and rules necessary to play golf as a recreational sport.

-PEFSP 109-Self Defense
+PEFSP 109-Self Defense Cr: 1 Wkly hrs: 2 hours Lab

+Course can be offered as: PEFSP 109/209.
 Course emphasizes the fundamental skills necessary to defend yourself and/or others in the event you are confronted by an attacker/assailant.